 The question was: do I have time…?

-Do I have time to do the Leading Several Schools programme this year?
+Do I have time to do the Executive Leaders programme this year?

 The course looked informative and very relevant for my changing role in headship, yet there were three residentials and other work to complete besides.
 I was already incredibly busy running my own school and being Vice CEO of a MAT, yet I believed ongoing professional development is crucial to moving everyone forward in every organisation, at every level.